Ultra-Heavy Bearing Blueberry Bushes Shipped Farmer Direct

 Blackberry Plants - Thornless and Safe for Kids to Pick

-We also have beautiful thornless organic blackberry plants for sale.
+We also sell beautiful thornless organic blackberry plants for sale.
 High quality fruit.
 For those of you who have children, this is the perfect option for you, so you don't have to worry about the kids getting stuck with all those sharp blackberry plant thorns.
-Ready to Fruit this Summer 2019.
+Ready to Fruit Summer 2020.
 Most winter hardy of all thornless blackberry plant varieties.
-Highest production yields in recent university tests.
+Highest production yields.
 Good flavor.
 You can pick them up at our farm’s nursery or we can ship blackberry plants for sale direct to your door.
 Only $10 each.
-Grow your own ORGANIC blackberries at home just like this happy DiMeo customer did, as shown in below photo, in large pots, growing blackberry bushes right in her backyard.
+Grow your own organic blackberries at home just like this happy DiMeo customer did, as shown in below photo, in large pots, growing blackberry bushes right in her backyard.

-Aronia Berry Plants for Edible Landscaping & Health
+Aronia Berry Plants - Edible Landscaping and Better Health

 Few people know about the health benefits of aronia berries.
 Let DiMeo Farms educate you on a SUPER-HEALTHY berry that can change your life.
-Aronia berries are the healthiest berries on the planet.
-The aronia berry is actually a close cousin of the blueberry.
-Aronia berries are now known for the fact that they have the highest ORAC value, higher than any other berry and 3 times the antioxidants of blueberries.
+Aronia melanocarpa (aronia black chokeberries) are the healthiest berries on the planet.
+The aronia berry is a close cousin of the blueberry.
+Aronia berries are known for the fact that they have the highest ORAC value.
+Higher than any other berry and 3 times the antioxidants of blueberries.
 Also a gorgeous berry bush for edible landscaping with aronia berries and powerful healthy berry.
-We have BIG bearing-size 3 year-old aronia berry bushes for sale.
+We have BIG bearing size 3 year-old aronia black chokeberry plants for sale.
 Only $10 each.
-Pick-up or we can ship direct to your door when you are ready to plant this Early-June 2019.
-CALL NOW (609) 561-5905 for fast quote.
+Pick-up or we can ship direct to your door when you are ready to plant.
+CALL NOW (609) 561-5905 for fast Fall 2019 or Spring 2020 shipping quote.
+If you pick-up, we can sell you fully mature super-size aronia bushes for $25 each.